 Triclosan may also be found in other products with the words ‘antibacterial’, ‘antimicrobial’ or ‘antiseptic’ on the label like soaps, or even toothpaste.
 Major retailers in Australia stated intentions to phase out products containing the contentious chemical back in 2016 but at the time of writing, I could not find evidence of a ban in place.
 Pretty concerning right?

-Quite frankly my vote goes to nature in terms of designing antibacterial substances (she’s been at it a lot longer than us) and this has led me to want to make my own less toxic hand sanitizers myself at home.
+My vote goes to nature in terms of designing antibacterial substances (she’s been at it a lot longer than us) and this has led me to investigate making less toxic hand sanitizers myself at home.
 We must be realistic however that a homemade hand sanitizer will not be up to the task of a medical-grade one and their efficacy cannot be compared to those recommended by the World Health Organisation in helping to prevent the spread of serious diseases (like Covid-19 for example).
 For that, washing hands with soap and water would be the best measure to take.

-I was also unable to find research around the combining of the two and what effects this maybe have.
-For that reason, I’d say this is a ‘better than nothing’ option when you’re out and about and not able to wash hands with soap and water, but by no means a sure-fire answer to eliminating germs or serious viruses.
+I was also unable to find research around the combining of the two and what effects this may have.
+For that reason, I’d personally summise this is a ‘better than nothing’ option when you’re out and about and not able to wash hands with soap and water, but by no means a sure-fire answer to eliminating germs or serious viruses.
+Always, washing hands is best.

 Links below will take you to online suppliers of some products or ingredients.